 6. Go through the color correction process

-The Filter icon offers over several hundred effects you can use in your projects, in order to make the colors in the video look more vivid.
+The Effects icon offers over several hundred filters and overlays effects you can use in your projects, in order to make the colors in the video look more vivid.
 Click on the icon and select the filter you'd like to use, and then drag and drop it wherever you want on the timeline.
 The duration of the filter can be adjusted by simply moving either end of the filter.

 Besides filters, Wondershare Filmora also offers advanced color correction tools, which allow you to fine-tune the color values in your videos.
 The Advanced Color Tuning option enables you to use color correction presets or 3D LUTs to add more vibrancy to the colors in your videos.
 Mastering the color correction process requires time and dedication, since learning to find the right amount of reds, blues, and greens in every shot you include in a video is as difficult as it sounds.